13 Ultra-Convenient Handy Hints

-Protect your hands and keep chisels sharp by covering the chisel tips with tennis balls.
+Keep chisels sharp while protecting your hands by covering the tips with tennis balls.
 Just cut a slit in the tennis ball, slide it over the sharp tip of the chisel, and you’re good to go.
 The tennis ball will take up more space in your tool bag or bucket, but your hands will thank you.

 Prevent Wood Movement With Salt

-Wood has a tendency to move and shift almost as though it has a mind of its own.
+Wood tends to move and shift as though it has a mind of its own.
 That’s why you should sprinkle a few grains of salt on your glued-up boards before clamping them together.
-The salt will keep the boards from sliding as you increase clamp pressure.
+The salt keeps the boards from sliding as you increase clamp pressure.

 Create Your Own Edge-Banding Clamps

 Create a clamp that’s perfect for holding edge materials in place with just a spring clamp and two rubber bands.
-Just slide the ends of the bands through the holes in the sides of the spring clamp, and then loop them around the end of the clamp to hold them in place.
+Slide the ends of the bands through the holes in the sides of the spring clamp.
+Then loop them around the end of the clamp to hold them in place.